Tuscarawas County Historical Society

 Andrews, Dr. Gregory L. 1998--Dr. Andrews is a graduate of North Canton Hoover High School, earning his associate and bachelor degrees from Kent State University, his master from the University of Akron, and his Ph.D. in sociology from Kent State.
 He served at Kent State Stark before becoming the Dean at Kent State Tuscarawas in 1995.
 He served on the boards of the United Way, the Tuscarawas County Chamber of Commerce, Trumpet in the Land, and Bank One.
 Dr. Andrews' planning and support brought the TuscKent Archive room to reality.

-Baker, Jon 2011--Jon Baker is a native of Dennison and is a Claymont High School and Kent State University graduate.
+Baker, Jon 2011--Jon Baker is a native of Dennison and a Claymont and Kent State University graduate.
 Jon has worked at newspapers in Cambridge, Youngstown, Uhrichsville and Dover-New Phila.
-He writes many local history articles.
-He has also written four local history book on Feed Springs, Dennison, tales of the Tuscarawas Valley, and a history of Tappan.
-Jon helped with the former Soldiers Homecoming festival in Dennison, serves on the board of the Tuscarawas County Genealogical Society, and the National Society of Andersonville.
+He writes many local history columns and has written local history books on Feed Springs, Dennison, Tales of the Tuscarawas Valley, and a History of Tappan.
+Jon has helped with the Soldiers Homecoming Festival in Dennison, served on the board of the Tuscarawas County Genealogical Society, the Tuscarawas County Historical Society, and the National Society of Andersonville.

 Barthalow, Clyde 1983--Clyde Barthalow of Newcomerstown was honored for his contibutions as an educator, administrator, and school board member over the years.